All the Right Gear to Survive

-A factor for consideration was that, even heading north out of the southern winter, overnight desert temperatures could be below zero.
+A factor for consideration was that, even heading north out of the southern winter, overnight desert temperatures could very low.
 So that suggested a reasonably good tent and appropriate sleeping bag.
 Once in the far northern latitudes, it’ll be all different again.
 Darwin, for example, is typically 32°C all year round.
 It’s just that it’s 32° and sunny for six months and 32° and raining for the other six months.
 I’ll be there in the sunny season!

 I don’t want to go over well-trodden ground here – at least, not too much.
 As part of my own preparations for the trip, I looked at several motorcycle touring and hiking websites, delved into adventure rider forums, and checked through past copies of the Australian Road Rider (marvelling at the esoteric and philosophical allusions I found there).